Assassin's Creed (video game): Release

 The game was released for PlayStation 3 and Xbox 360 on November 13, 2007, in North America, November 16 in Europe, and November 21 in Australia and New Zealand.

 It was made public in April 2008 that Assassin's Creed would be sold digitally and available for pre-order through Valve's software distribution, Steam.
 The PC version of Assassin's Creed was released in North America on April 8, 2008.
 Four bonus mission types, not seen in the console versions, are included.
 These four missions are archer assassination, rooftop race challenge, merchant stand destruction challenge, and escort challenge.
 Because of these four exclusive missions that are only available on the PC, it was released and is sold under the name of Director's Cut Edition.

 A pirated version of the game has been in existence since late February 2008.
 Ubisoft purposely inserted a computer bug into the pre-release version to unpredictably crash the game and prevent completion as a security measure; however, players were able to use extra content available on the Internet to bypass it.
 The pirated version of Assassin's Creed was one of the most popular titles for piracy during the first week of March 2008.
 The presence of the bug and performance of the pirated version of the game was believed by Ubisoft to lead to "irreparable harm" for the game and resulted in low retail sales; NPD Group reports that 40,000 copies of the PC title were sold in the United States in July, while more than 700,000 copies were illegally downloaded according to Ubisoft.
 In July 2008, Ubisoft sued disc manufacturer Optical Experts Manufacturing, believing the company to be the source of the leak, citing poor security procedures that allowed an employee to leave with a copy of the game.

 A digital rights management-free game version was later made by GOG.com, a digital distribution store and a subsidiary of CD Projekt and CD Projekt Red.
 It is available on the GOG Store and GOG Galaxy.
 On July 10, 2007, during Microsoft's E3 press conference, a demo was shown taking place in Jerusalem.
 Features that were demonstrated included improved crowd mechanics, the chase system (chasing after a target trying to flee), as well as deeper aspects of parkour.
 This was the first time when Altaïr could be heard speaking.
 It was again showcased for 20 minutes on July 11, 2007.
-A video showed an extended version of the E3 demo and included Altaïr trying to escape after assassinating of Talal, the slave trader.
+A video showed an extended version of the E3 demo and included Altaïr trying to escape after assassinating Talal, the slave trader.